Engineering

 After a remarkable meeting where we celebrated the sensational numbers from Eli’s hit blog post on better container orchestration, our advisory board hit us with a challenge: 'Please give us an elevator pitch so we can explain Tealok to our friends and colleagues.'
 Confidently, I promised to deliver before the next board meeting.
 But several days and a few bike/brainstorming (bikestorming?) sessions later, I’ve realized two things: I’m not a marketing person.
 Writing an elevator pitch for Tealok is incredibly hard.

-TL;DR Tealok is a personal cloud technology that empowers you to seamlessly manage your data, connect your devices, and organize your digital tools—all without the need for technical expertise, restrictive systems, or the hassle of platform decay.
+Tealok is a personal cloud technology that empowers you to seamlessly manage your data, connect your devices, and organize your digital tools—all without the need for technical expertise, restrictive systems, or the hassle of platform decay.
 Imagine it as the smartphone in a world of payphones: always connected, unrestricted, and free from the high fees and limitations imposed by traditional solutions.
 With Tealok, you’re in control and ready to thrive in today’s digital age.

 Port 80